Hexadual/CNIT48101/docs/source/lab3.rst

 Section 2 (Creating Vagrantfile)
 ####################################

 A Vagrant file was created to auto provision and configure three seperate VMs (master, worker1, worker2) through VirtualBox.
-The Vagrant file references a config.rb file that contains variables used to provision the VMs.
-The config.rb file specifies the network, IP address, name, CPUs, and memory to be used to provision the VMs.
+The Vagrant file references a `config.rb` file that contains variables used to provision the VMs.
+The `config.rb` file specifies the network, IP address, name, CPUs, and memory to be used to provision the VMs.
 The Vagrant file addtionally configures the VMs upon provisoning by calling bash scripts to be ran on the specified VM.
 Three bash scripts were created (see Section 3) and ran upon the provisioning of these VMs.

+This is the Vagrant file that was created:

 .. code-block:: ruby